harieamjari/p2pmsg/README.md

 # p2pmsg

-A peer to peer messaging app on devices on same LAN project.
+A peer to peer messaging app on devices on the same LAN.

 ## Getting Started